wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 # Acknowledgements

-Thank you to [Jamie Wong](https://jamie-wong.com/post/carbon-dioxide-removal/){:target="_blank"}, [Lyn Stoler](https://parachuteearth.substack.com/){:target="_blank"}, [Ivy Xu](https://www.linkedin.com/in/xuivy/){:target="_blank"}, Joanna Chen, and Jessie Duan for your edits to this post.
+For this post, thank you to [Jamie Wong](https://jamie-wong.com/post/carbon-dioxide-removal/){:target="_blank"}, [Lyn Stoler](https://parachuteearth.substack.com/){:target="_blank"}, [Ivy Xu](https://www.linkedin.com/in/xuivy/){:target="_blank"}, [Doug Qian](https://www.linkedin.com/posts/douglas-qian_founding-engineer-streamline-activity-7059633014393225216-eqbP/){:target="_blank"}, Jessie Duan, and Joanna Chen for all your edits!

-Thanks to Doug, who helped conceive the concepts in a talk we gave at a climate conference and crushed it as back of house with the impromptu improvements.
+For the tasting menu, thanks to Doug, who helped conceive the concepts in a talk we gave at a climate conference and crushed it as back of house with impromptu improvements.
 To Jamie for your compelling storytelling, imaginative carton design, and deep climate knowledge.
 To Janice for your vibrant front of house energy.
 To Connie, our thoughtful back of house’s back of house.
 To our taste testers Wes, Alice, Jessie, Dean, Joanna, and Brian, whose feedback helped shape the final menu into what it was.
 And our guests Ivy, Romain, Lyn, Chris, Eric, Soraya, Alina, and Helena for an unforgettable evening.

 And finally, thanks to [Jon Ng](https://www.instagram.com/jonjon.ig){:target="_blank"}, my co-conspirator in this and many other cooking adventures.
 Couldn’t have done it without your impressive spreadsheets, sick dining space, and general partnership.